The List of Megadeth Albums in Order of Release Date

 How many albums does Megadeth have?

-The discography of American thrash metal band Megadeth has released sixteen studio albums, six live albums, seven compilation albums, one EP, forty-nine singles, ten video albums, and forty-four music videos.
+Megadeth has released seventeen studio albums, six live albums, seven compilation albums, one EP, fifty-nine singles, ten video albums, and fifty three music videos.

-All Megadeth Albums in Order: Check Out The List of Megadeth Albums in Order of Release Here!
+The List of Megadeth Albums in Order of Release Date

 Here is the list of Megadeth Album in Order of Release Date: